GPII/universal/testData/preferences/sublime_preferences.md

 * `sublime_font16.json`: preference set with one application-specific term for the following settings:
 ** set the font size to 16 pixels.

+* `sublime_font8.json`: preference set with one common term for the following settings:
+** set the font size to 8 points (or 11 pixels).

 * `sublime_gert.json`: preference set with one common term for the following settings:
 ** set the font size to 24 points (or 32 pixels).